gejun123456/bootstrap-java-blog/README.md

 feature
 ------------
-- bootstrap simple style, cool device compatibility
+- bootstrap simple style, good device compatibility
 - just in time support for markdown to add or edit.
 - full search ability.
 - nice for mobile add or edit.